-- Identification of Focus Horticulture Crop: The cluster must have a clearly identified focus horticulture crop. - In addition to this primary focus crop, the cluster will also include additional horticulture crops. - Minimum Annual Farm Gate Value (FGV) Requirement: The minimum annual farm gate value (FGV) of the identified focus crop within the cluster must be INR 100 Crores, as per the following formula.
+- Identification of Focus Horticulture Crop: The cluster must have a clearly identified focus horticulture crop.
+In addition to this primary focus crop, the cluster may also include additional horticulture crops to enhance its agricultural diversity and productivity. - Minimum Annual Farm Gate Value (FGV) Requirement: The minimum annual farm gate value (FGV) of the identified focus crop within the cluster must be INR 100 Crores, as per the following formula.

-FGV = Acreage (hectare) × Productivity (MT/ha) × Price (Rs./ton)
+FGV = Acreage × Productivity × Price